 Well, I did it.
 I finally managed the half-marathon distance that I have been planning for a few months now.
 And it wasn’t a half-bad time, given my lack of training and the overall conditions for my run.
 Indeed, the whole of July wasn’t half-bad, number-wise.

-My half-marathon plans for the year had originally included running 3-4 organised races with a goal of smashing out a new personal best finishing time.
-My intention had been to run my first race in April, but that race was
+My half-marathon plans for the year had originally included running 3-4 organised races to smash out a new personal best finishing time.
+I had intended to run my first race in April, but that race was

 cancelled postponed indefinitely along with pretty much all races around the world.
 I didn’t want that to stop me though, so I decided I would run my own races.